-The loss ratio applicable to the year ended December 31, 2013 (losses and loss adjustment expenses related to net premiums earned) was 27.8% compared with 42.1% for the year ended December 31, 2012.
+The loss ratio applicable to the year ended December 31, 2013 was 27.8% compared with 42.1% for the year ended December 31, 2012.
 Our loss ratio was positively impacted by a significant increase in our net premiums earned during 2013 combined with favorable development in claim trends for frequency and severity and favorable development of reserves for prior accident years (see Gross Premiums Earned and Losses and Loss Adjustment Expenses above).

-The expense ratio applicable to the year ended December 31, 2013 (defined as underwriting expenses, interest and other operating expenses related to net premiums earned) was 29.7% compared with 29.9% for the year ended December 31, 2012.
+The expense ratio applicable to the year ended December 31, 2013 was 29.7% compared with 29.9% for the year ended December 31, 2012.

-The combined loss and expense ratio (total of all expenses related to net premiums earned) is the key measure of underwriting performance traditionally used in the property and casualty industry.
-A combined ratio under 100% generally reflects profitable underwriting results.
-A combined ratio over 100% generally reflects unprofitable underwriting results.
+The combined ratio is the measure of overall underwriting profitability before other income.
 Our combined ratio for the year ended December 31, 2013 was 57.5% compared with 72.0% for the year ended December 31, 2012.
 Our combined ratio was positively impacted by a significant increase in our net premiums earned during 2013 (see Gross Premiums Earned above) and, also, by continued favorable trends in 2013 related to our losses and loss adjustment expenses.